Abstract copyright UK Data Service and data collection copyright owner.

 Quasi-random (eg random walk) sample

-To ensure a balanced sample of adults within contacted addresses, quotas were set by sex, presence
+To ensure a balanced sample of adults within contacted addresses, quotas were set by sex, presence of children in the household and working status.

 Face-to-face interview